-C. Discharger’s Responsibilities for Qualified SWPPP Developer (QSD) Performance)
+V.C.
+Discharger’s Responsibilities for Qualified SWPPP Developer Performance

-1. The discharger shall retain a QSD from the beginning of the project through the Notice of Termination approval.
+V.C.1.
+The discharger shall retain a QSD from the beginning of the project through the Notice of Termination approval.

-2. A QSD is required to assess how construction activities will affect sediment transport, erosion, and other discharges of pollutants in stormwater runoff in the SWPPP design and implementation.
+V.C.2.
+A QSD is required to assess how construction activities will affect sediment transport, erosion, and other discharges of pollutants in stormwater runoff in the SWPPP design and implementation.
 The QSD is required to revise the SWPPP to address potential problems identified by visual inspections, sampling data, comments from a QSP, or their own site observations.

-3. A QSD is required to include in the SWPPP the name, email, and phone number of all the QSP-trained delegate(s).
+V.C.3.
+A QSD is required to include in the SWPPP the name, email, and phone number of all the QSP-trained delegate(s).

-4. The discharger shall ensure that a QSD performs the following on-site visual inspections:
+V.C.4.
+The discharger shall ensure that a QSD performs the following on-site visual inspections:

 Within 30 days of construction activities commencing on a site;